dobairoland/ZyEHW/sw/README.md

 ps7_ddr_0_S_AXI_BASEADDR : ORIGIN = 0x00100000, LENGTH = 0x0FF80000
 ```

 Generate the linker script for `cpu1` similarly.
-Modify the heap to 0x2000 and
+Modify the heap size to
+0x2000 and
 stack size to `0x8000000`.
 Decrease the mapped address size to `0x0FF80000`
 and set the base address to `0x10080000`.
 The relevant lines of the
 `hw/prj/prj.sdk/SDK/SDK_Export/cpu1/src/lscript.ld` file should look like